triplea-game/triplea/infrastructure/docs/ansible-overview.md

 # Ansible Overview

-Deployment is done with [ansible](https://www.ansible.com/)
+* Deployments are done with [ansible](https://www.ansible.com/)
 * Deployments are [idempotent](https://shadow-soft.com/ansible-idempotency-configuration-
 drift/)

 Ansible consists of three main components:

   * roles: think of these as applications
   * inventory files: lists servers or hosts by group
   * playbooks: binds host groups to roles

-* Per environment configuration is done through hostgroups, defined in inventory files.
+Per environment configuration is done through hostgroups, defined in inventory files.
 For example the production inventory file will have a hostgroup called 'production' and we we can then define a 'group_vars/production.yml' file that has variable values that only apply to the 'production' hosts.
 These variable